xiv-gear-planner/xivapi-java/README.md

 - Basic searching
 - Transients
 - List and array types

-### Not Complete

 - Schema versions
 - Cache mappings so they don't have to be recomputed

+### Not Complete

 - Multiple languages
 - Querying based on method references (e.g. something like  `equals(Item::getName, "My Item")`)
 - Multi-sheet searching
 - Iteration prefetch
 - Other forms of iterator (streams, lists, etc)
 - Groovy DSLs
+- Publish package